 Finally, Shopify is unique in its ability to enable cross-channel selling.
 This system allows users to integrate their Shopify stores into other sales channels to increase turnover and drive conversion.

 Shopify can integrate with Facebook, Instagram, TikTok, and other social media networks, and users can use these platforms to reach bigger and global audiences and convert their followers into customers.
+Even if they use a tweet scheduler, it can help users to reach a higher audience.

 Shopify has a lot going for it but understanding some of its shortcomings is also important before signing up for any of its plans or packages.